wp-plugins/sagenda/readme.txt

 == Upgrade Notice ==

+= 1.0.1 =
+* FIXED :  Compatibility issues with serveral themes and plugins.

 = 1.0.0 =
 First release published in the WordPress repository.

 == Changelog ==

+= 1.0.1 =
+* FIXED :  Compatibility issues with serveral themes and plugins.

 = 1.0.0 =
 * First release